Willow and Poplar Poles

 Placing your order

+Please complete the online form below.
 Orders received early are more likely to be filled, and priority will be given to orders for erosion control purposes.
 If we are unable to supply from our nursery, we will try to obtain material from other sources.
 The first poles will be available for delivery in early June.
-Pole orders can be made by filling in our online form below.
 Grants are available to orders of 150 or more 3m or 2.5m poles for erosion control purposes.

-Please phone Jill at the HBRC operations group 06 845 9210 or contact one of our land management advisors directly (see below for contacts) if you have any questions.
+If you have any queries please contact the HBRC operations group 06 845 9210 or contact one of our land management advisors directly (see below for contacts).

 Willows need moist soil conditions through summer to grow well.
 In the drier parts of Hawke’s Bay they should be planted in the dampest sites, but in wetter districts they are highly versatile.